apache/causeway-site/content/tutorials/apacheconeu-2014.md

 ## REST API

+As well as exposing the Wicket viewer, Isis also exposes a REST API (an implementation of the [Restful Objects spec](http://restfulobjects.org)).
+All of the functionality of the domain object model is available through this REST API.

 * add Chrome extensions
   * install [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en)
   * install [JSON-View](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en)
 * browse to Wicket viewer, install fixtures
 * browse to the http://localhost:8080/restful API
 * invoke the service to list all objects
+  * services
+  * actions
+  * invoke (invoking 0-arg actions is easy; the Restful Objects spec defines how to invoke N-arg actions)

 ## Specify Action semantics

+The semantics of an action (whether it is safe/query only, whether it is idempotent, whether it is neither) can be specified for each action; if not specified then Isis assumes non-idempotent.
+In the Wicket viewer this matters in that only query-only actions can be bookmarked or used as contributed properties/collections.
+In the RESTful viewer this matters in that it determines the HTTP verb (GET, PUT or POST) that is used to invoke the action.

 * experiment changing [@ActionSemantics] on actions
   * note the HTTP methods exposed in the REST API change
+  * note whether the action is bookmarkable (assuming that it has been annotated with `@Bookmarkable`, that is).

 ## Value properties